Am4ndus/kafka-workshop/README.md

     - stop docker container while implementing test.

 ### Tasks to extend the generic setup of consumer/producer
-1. Use `filter()` to filter out all records that contains name "NASA"
+1. Use `filter()` to filter out all records that contains name "DemoSAT".
+You can use PayloadData.payloadData.get(1) and send it in in the local test.
     - https://kafka.apache.org/30/javadoc/org/apache/kafka/streams/kstream/KStream.html#filter(org.apache.kafka.streams.kstream.Predicate)
 2. Use `split()` to split a stream into multiple streams.
 All payloads containing "NASA" as a customer should be in a seperate stream.
 Each stream should be mapped to a different topic.
     - https://kafka.apache.org/28/javadoc/org/apache/kafka/streams/kstream/KStream.html#split()